New lending scheme to take time to bear fruit - BoE's Fisher

 "We have seen an initial flurry (of interest from banks) but this isn't a sprint - we would liken it a bit more to a middle distance event," he added.

-The FLS runs alongside the BoE's existing programme of government bond purchases, and one of the participants in the presentation asked Fisher if the BoE had considered buying residential mortgage backed securities outright.
+The FLS runs alongside the BoE's existing programme of government bond purchases, and one of the participants in the presentation asked Fisher if the Bank had considered buying residential mortgage backed securities outright.

-Fisher said that the BoE had considered this, but decided it would bring too much risk on to the public sector, and that the securities could be hard to sell back to banks when the BoE wanted to tighten monetary policy.
+Fisher said that the Bank had considered this, but decided it would bring too much risk on to the public sector, and that the securities could be hard to sell back to banks when the Bank wanted to tighten monetary policy.

 "We think we can have the same benefits ... by taking them as collateral rather than buying them outright," he said.